Control your BlinkStick devices from Node.js with a TypeScript-first, Promise-powered API and a powerful animation engine.

 The following variables are interpolated:

-- name of the deviceThen run your script, and it will log all reads and writes to the device to the specified file.
+%PID – process ID of the current process%RELEASE - release version of the device%SERIAL - serial number of the device%NAME - name of the deviceThen run your script, and it will log all reads and writes to the device to the specified file.

 This file is line-delimited JSON, with each line being a single read or write operation.